Skip to main content

 • Need to keep a check “in progress” so it can be continued after the application process, in a suitable status (e.g. “Pending” if worker action is still needed, “Processing” if you’re just waiting on an external outcome).
 This keeps the current record open in the “Profile” for ongoing compliance, with all associated documents, and keeps reminders going where relevant.

-• A good example here is a candidate who applied for an NDIS or Police Check, but does not yet have a final clearance, they can be deferred (with “Processing” status), and the system rules will take over from there, keeping them compliant for up to 1 or 3 months after their start date so they can receive final clearance.
+• A good example here is a candidate who applied for an NDIS or Police Check, but does not yet have a final clearance, they can be rolled over (with “Processing” status), and the system rules will take over from there, keeping them compliant for up to 1 or 3 months after their start date so they can receive final clearance.

 Temporarily Exempt